DziugsBugs/QuizizzBots/README.md

 # Autosolver

-Automatically solves all questions with specified delay
+Automatically solves all questions within a specified delay